Tag: book-reviews

 The nymphean creature sidled up to Cole and took a huge hit before shotgunning the pungent smoke into his mouth, sensuously brushing his lips with her own.
 The crowd reacted with a mix of encouragement and bemusement, sparking Rosenda to question the act.

-“What?” she sputtered, the heady atmosphere in the room taking a toll on her faculties.
+“What?” she sputtered, the heady atmosphere in the room taking a toll on her own faculties.
 “What’s wrong with that?”

 One of the heads that was sitting cross-legged under a massive purple batik mandala spoke up.
 “Oh, it’s groovy.
-It’s just that Raenbeaux’s trip is Angel Dust.
+It’s just that Raenbeaux’s trip is angel dust.
 You know, PCP?
 Your man there is gonna be engaged for the next few hours.

 “God damn it!”
 Rosenda raged.
 “You fucking idiots, I’m going to lose my job!”